jasonm23/onlisp-markdown/onlisp.md

 Fortunately, word has begun to spread that AI is not what Lisp is all about.
-Recent advances in hardware and software have made Lisp commercially viable: it is now used in Gnu Emacs, the best Unix text-editor; Autocad, the industry stan- dard desktop CAD program; and Interleaf, a leading high-end publishing program.
+Recent advances in hardware and software have made Lisp commercially viable: it is now used in Gnu Emacs, the best Unix text-editor; Autocad, the industry standard desktop CAD program; and Interleaf, a leading high-end publishing program.
 The way Lisp is used in these programs has nothing whatever to do with AI.

 If Lisp is not the language of AI, what is it?
 Instead of judging Lisp by the